 Tools We Used to Prepare Our Budget (You Can Use Them, Too!)

 We continue to use Mint.com to keep track of our transactions.
 We have our checking account, savings accounts, and investment accounts attached to Mint, which

 In 2016, we set up a budget in Mint using the same categories noted above.
 However, Mint struggles with annual expenses.
 Setting aside money each month to pay our annual car insurance premium never showed up properly.

 For 2017, we started with our annual spending for 2016.
 Because we kept our transactions well organized in 2016, we simply copy/paste the totals for each category.

-To help us get into the nitty gritty, we used the Debt Free Guys’ spending analysis spreadsheet.
-This is the only budgeting spreadsheet we’ve tried, but we love it.
+To help us get into the nitty gritty, we used the Debt Free Guys’ spending analysis spreadsheet as our monthly budget template.
+This is the only monthly budgeting spreadsheet we’ve tried, but we love it.
 It’s comprehensive, thorough, and provides a few different ways to look at our spending.
 For example, groceries comprise 26.28% of our monthly spending.
 (WHOA!)

 Initially, we took the totals from 2016 and divided by 12.
 Boom.
 Monthly budget done.
 I mean, that’s how we’ve always done it, so why not?!

 Because some of our expenses are annual, like auto insurance and garbage service, the old way of budgeting didn’t make sense.
 I never felt like we had a good handle on allocating money on a monthly basis for those annual expenses.

 But it was the DFG spreadsheet that made us pause to take a deeper dive.
 Now, we have a slightly different budget for each month, which makes more sense than the way we were doing it before.